 It plans to expand its international capacity 25 percent over five years as it introduces 45 new Boeing Co.
-(BA) 787 aircraft.
+(BA:US) 787 aircraft.
 The planes may be used to open new routes in Southeast Asia, President Yoshiharu Ueki said in an interview ahead of today’s re-listing.

 “We’ve totally restructured and we’ve changed our mentality” Ueki said.
 “That will allow us to keep on making profits.”

 The airline is predicting a profit of 130 billion yen this fiscal year, compared with 40 billion yen at ANA.
 It has benefited from tax credits against past writedowns, which have prompted complaints from opposition lawmakers.

 CLSA Ltd. analysts Paul Wan and Yuki Haraguchi predicted that JAL’s shares may climb to 5,420 yen, 43 percent above its IPO price.
 They began covering the stock with a buy recommendation.